ertogrul/watson-jam/1-WatsonStudioWorkshop/3-VisualRecognitionLab/README.md

 ![image-w3-1](../../images/w3-1.png)

-> IMPORTANT: The most important thing for you right now is to take your time and do not rush through the scripts.
+> IMPORTANT: Take your time and do not rush through the scripts.
 Rather, try to understand new concepts and let them sink in.
-You can finish the lab during the workshop but if you don't it's totally OK.
-You will be able to finish it later.
-You can also continue with other labs that you find on the way.
-This is how any skill is built - by doing.

 # Task 1.
-Creating space in your organization on IBM Cloud account.
+Create space in your organization on IBM Cloud account.

 Prerequisites for this lab are: